-Frontier and AT&T are two of the largest fiber internet providers in the United States, and in many markets, they compete directly for the same customers.
-Both offer symmetric fiber speeds, but they differ significantly in pricing, plan structures, availability, and customer policies.
+Frontier and AT&T are two of the largest fiber internet providers in the United States.
+In many markets — particularly across Texas, Florida, California, and several northeastern states — they compete directly for the same households.
+Both offer symmetric fiber speeds with no data caps, but they differ in pricing, plan structures, equipment policies, customer satisfaction, and coverage footprint.

 Plans and Pricing Comparison